Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Introduction

-Extensions of BIC-type model selection criteria to singular models date back to a series of seminal works \citep{watanabe2001algebraic, yamazaki2003singularities, yamazaki2012stochastic} by Watanabe.
-In these works, tools from algebraic geometry, particularly those based on the resolution of singularities, are employed to determine the leading terms in the asymptotic expansion of the model evidence.
-The leading terms now depend on the real log canonical threshold (RLCT) and its multiplicity of the model; see Section~\ref{sec:sBIC} for a brief review or the recent book \citep{watanabe2018mathematical} for further information.
-However, unlike the usual BIC that only depends on the considered model, the RLCT also requires knowledge of the true parameter value and therefore cannot be used in practice for model selection.
-Recently, \cite{drton2017bayesian} proposed a singular Bayesian information criterion (sBIC) for model selection in the context of singular models.
-This method involves solving a system of equations, the unique solution of which is shown to provide valid asymptotic approximations to the model evidences of candidate models.
-However, this approach requires knowledge of the real log canonical threshold (RLCT) and its multiplicity for all candidate models, the determination of which poses a highly challenging problem even in field of algebraic geometry.
-For example, for multi-variate Gaussian mixture models, their complete characterizations remain unresolved.
+Extensions of BIC-type model selection criteria to singular models originated from the seminal works of Watanabe \citep{watanabe2001algebraic, yamazaki2003singularities, yamazaki2012stochastic}.
+These studies employed tools from algebraic geometry, particularly the resolution of singularities, to determine the leading terms in the asymptotic expansion of model evidence, which depends on the real log canonical threshold (RLCT) and its multiplicity (see Section~\ref{sec:sBIC} or \citep{watanabe2018mathematical} for more details).
+Unlike standard BIC that relies only on the considered model, RLCT requires knowledge of the true parameter value, making it impractical to apply directly.
+To address this, \cite{drton2017bayesian} proposed the singular Bayesian information criterion (sBIC), which involves solving a system of equations to approximate model evidences asymptotically.
+However, sBIC also relies on the known ordering structure of RLCT and its multiplicity over all candidate models, which remains a challenging problem in algebraic geometry.
+For example, even for Gaussian mixture models (GMMs), their complete characterization is yet unresolved.